-Recall that any second-order functional variable, say, $P$ used in an $\snl$ sentence acts as a function mapping natural numbers to certain ``objects'' specified by an underlying domain structure $\DD$.
+Now, we look into $\mathrm{SNL}_{\omega}$ and its monotone version, $\mathrm{MonoSNL}_{\omega}$.
+These complexity classes contain quite natural restrictions of $\mathrm{SNL}$ and $\mathrm{MonoSNL}$.
+To see this fact, let us first recall that any second-order functional variable, say, $P$ used in an $\snl$ sentence acts as a function mapping natural numbers to certain ``objects'' specified by an underlying domain structure $\DD$.
 Here, we consider the special case where these objects are taken from the binary set $\{0,1\}$.
 In other words, all second-order functional variables represent functions from natural numbers to $\{0,1\}$.
 This makes $P$ behave like a single argument predicate by interpreting $P(\cdot,1)$ (resp., $P(\cdot,0)$) as ``true'' (resp., ``false'').
 We call any SNL sentence with this restriction a \emph{binary SNL sentence}.